Oklahoma woman shoots, kills ex-boyfriend during break-in, police say - NewsBreak

 Boyd Jones, 23, of Oklahoma City, was pronounced dead at a hospital.

-No arrests have been made, but the investigation is ongoing.Dothan victim’s family continues to fight for justice as the suspect’s charges are downgraded
+No arrests have been made, but the investigation is ongoing.Deputies: Man kills 3 children, 1 woman during supervised visit at Sacramento-area church

 “It’s always tragic when someone passes away or is killed, especially in this type of situation.
 But we also understand that in this event, the homeowner, she was able to properly defend herself,” said Brown.